Slovak PM not keen on more time or debt writedowns for Greece

-BRATISLAVA Slovakia does not favor granting its euro zone peer Greece more time to fix its debt problems or further debt writedowns, Slovak Prime Minister Robert Fico said on Thursday.
+BRATISLAVA Slovakia does not favour granting its euro zone peer Greece more time to fix its debt problems or further debt writedowns, Slovak Prime Minister Robert Fico said on Thursday.

 "Measures in Greece haven't solved the debt problem so far.
 Quite the contrary, the debt has actually risen," Fico told reporters.